 It is no longer necessary to fill in a landing card, this was abolished in April 2019.

 New York for the first time: Which airport for New York City

 New York is served by three main airports: JFK, La Guardia and Newark.

 Whilst JFK and La Guardia are both in Queens, Newark is actually in New Jersey (so across the bay).
 Personally I’ve always flown in and out of JFK, so I can’t really comment on the others.

 When choosing your flight, make sure you also check how to get from the airport to your destination.

 New York for the first time: How to get from JFK to Manhattan

 During our first trip, we stayed bang in the middle of Manhattan, literally next door to Grand Central Terminal, so we opted for one of the shuttle busses from JFK.
 At the time this seemed the easiest option, in hindsight I wouldn’t use it again.
 You are stuck in traffic and it takes forever, but yes it seemed the easiest option.
 Nowadays I’d much rather use the Air Train from JFK to Jamaica Station or Howard Beach, then change into the subway (read on for more information on the subway and public transport in New York).
-The AirTrain costs you $5 per journey, so in combination with the subway you’ll get to Manhattan for $7.75 a head (next to nothing if you ask me and certainly a lot less than a cab fare).
+The AirTrain costs you $7.75 per journey (it has gone up quite a bit recently, it used to be $5).
+So in combination with the subway (at $2.75 per ride) you’ll get to Manhattan for $10.50 a head (next to nothing if you ask me and certainly a lot less than a cab fare).

 Best places to stay in New York